pierre-vigier/Perl6-Math-Matrix/README.md

 ### [is-invertible](#boolean-properties)

 Also called nonsingular or nondegenerate.
 Is True if number of rows and colums are the same ([is-square](#is-square)) and [determinant](#determinant) is not zero.
 All rows or colums have to be independent vectors.
-Please use this method before $matrix.inverted, or you will get an exception.
+Please use this method before use: $matrix.inverted, or you will get an exception.

 ### [is-orthogonal](#boolean-properties)